Eventador/eventador.github.io/_documentation/getting_started_guide.md

 pprint(r.json())
 ```

-This code will return a schema ID value.
-This is used when sending data into the pipeline.
+This code will return a schema ID.
+This value is used when sending data into the pipeline.

 # Sending data to Eventador Pipeline